 The Museum Building

-The grounds also offer a blacksmith shop, pioneer house, and craft house available for viewing when weather permits.
-We have many old pieces of farm equipment in addition to two ice wagons, a steam tractor, 1940 Twin Falls Fire Engine, and numerous other items of interest that may be seen while touring the large metal auxiliary display area.
+The grounds also offer a blacksmith shop, farm house, and craft house available for viewing when weather permits.
+We have many old pieces of farm equipment in addition to ice wagons, a steam tractor, 1940 Twin Falls Fire Engine, and numerous other items of interest that may be seen while touring the large metal Annex building.

 Historical Society Board